 The fall leaves ‘Odysseus’ without energy ahead of time and shortens his mission on the Moon | Science

-The return of the United States to the Moon half a century after the Apollo program has been accompanied by a setback.
+The return of the United States to the Moon half a century following the Apollo program has been accompanied by a setback.
 The Odysseus lander fell while landing on the Moon and came to rest on its side.
 While that didn’t render him completely useless, it has limited his mission.
 The company Intuitive Machines, which NASA has hired for this trip, acknowledged yesterday that the fall limits the charging time of its batteries and that shortens its mission on the Moon.

 “Flight controllers intend to collect data until the lander’s solar panels are no longer exposed to light.
 “Based on the position of the Earth and the Moon, we believe that flight controllers will continue to communicate with Odysseus until Tuesday morning,” Intuitive Machines said in a statement giving an update on the mission.